NYU Chairman of the Board

-William R. Berkley founded W. R. Berkley Corporation, a Fortune 500 property-casualty insurance holding company with assets of over $24 billion and annual revenues in excess of $8 billion, in 1967, and served continuously as Chairman of the Board and the company’s Chief Executive Officer until October 2015, when he became Executive Chairman.
+William R. Berkley founded W. R. Berkley Corporation, a Fortune 500 property-casualty insurance holding company with assets of over $30 billion and annual revenues in excess of $9 billion, in 1967.
+He has served continuously as Chairman of the Board and the company’s Chief Executive Officer until October 2015, when he became Executive Chairman.
 In addition, he is Chairman of many of the company subsidiaries, including Berkley Dean & Company, an investment management company.

 During his career, Mr. Berkley has founded a number of public and private companies, some of which he continues to control or serve as Chairman or Director.
 In addition to these enterprises, he has held similar roles in several financial institutions, including a bank and a number of industrial companies.
 He is former Chairman of the American Insurance Association, and is an Emeritus member of the Board of Directors of the National Parks Conservation Association.

-Mr. Berkley is a graduate of NYU and the Harvard Graduate School of Business Administration.
-He is Chair of the NYU Board of Trustees and has served in various capacities at NYU for over three decades, including Chairman of the NYU Stern School of Business Executive Board, and member of the Board of Trustees of NYU Langone Health, as well as Vice Chairman of the Board of Trustees at NYU.
+Mr. Berkley is a graduate of New York University and the Harvard Graduate School of Business Administration.
+He is Chair of the New York University Board of Trustees and has served in various capacities at NYU for over three decades, including Chairman of the NYU Stern School of Business Executive Board, and member of the Board of Trustees of NYU Langone Health, as well as Vice Chair of the Board of Trustees at New York University.
 In addition, he has served as Vice Chairman of the Board of Directors of Georgetown University, where he helped create the Berkley Center for Religion, Peace, and World Affairs, which is devoted to fostering inter-religious dialogue with a goal of improving global cultural understanding.
 He is also a former Vice Chair of the Board of Trustees of the University of Connecticut.